varunswing/IT_logger/README.md

 ### REST API for third-party apps
 ## Description:
-IT logger app provides a JSON-API for third-party apps.<br>
+IT logger app provides a JSON-API for third-party apps.<br> <br>

-Feel free to reach out if any issues :raised_hands:
+:raised_hands: Feel free to reach out if any issues

 ## :busts_in_silhouette: Maintainer
 - [Varun Sharma](https://github.com/varunswing)